mingzhe-zhang/mingzhe-zhang.github.io/_pages/team.md

 It's my great honor to work with the talented you.
 Yes, the honor is mine:)

-Want to join us?
+Interested in joining us?
 Click [here](../pages/recruiting) for more information.

 ## Staff